KillerrinStudios/AdvancedWallpaperManager/README.md

-# Wallpaper Manager
+# Advanced Wallpaper Manager
 ## Description
-A Wallpaper Manager for Windows 10 that has several advanced features for managing Wallpapers that Microsoft has removed from Windows
+An Advanced Wallpaper Manager for Windows 10 that has several advanced features for managing Wallpapers that Microsoft has removed from Windows

 ## Depencencies
 ### Manual Reference